 Enjoy a meal outdoors in Georgetown while still practicing social distancing.

-The Georgetown BID worked with eight restaurants and DDOT to permit six initial outdoor “Streateries” throughout the commercial district – with several more to come in early August.
+The Georgetown BID has worked with over 30 restaurants and DDOT to permit outdoor “Streateries” at nearly 25 locations throughout the commercial district – with more coming every week.

 We’re also exploring temporary side-street closures, and sidewalk widening.
 Stay tuned for more, and check out our complete Phase Two: Seated Dining in Georgetown guide.